Not everyone chooses to jet off right away.

 - You’re moving in together.
 Those who did not cohabitate before marriage are likely planning to do so after tying the knot.
 If a home has already been purchased or leased, you may be eager to combine your households and unpack your new gifts.
 Fitting in travel between those tasks can be awfully hectic.

 - Planning has taken too much time.
-Although some people view the honeymoon as the reward for going through the stress of planning a wedding, the idea of organizing a long, often-overseas trip can be too overwhelming of an activity to add on top of everything else.
+Although some people view the honeymoon as the reward for going through the stress of planning a wedding, the idea of organizing a long, often-overseas trip can sometimes be too overwhelming of an activity to add on top of everything else.

 - You have family commitments.
-If loved ones are traveling a long ways to watch you say your “I dos,” they might stay longer than the average wedding guest and it would be understandable if you didn’t want to jet off while they are still in town.
+If loved ones are traveling a long ways to witness you say your “I dos,” they might stay longer than the average wedding guest and it would be understandable if you didn’t want to jet off while they are still in town.